Who We Are

 The Approach

 Applying AI on top of that doesn't fix anything.
 It amplifies the dysfunction.
+And then the money is gone.

 What we typically find